-Label: Information for the Patient
+Package Leaflet: Information for the Patient

 Paracetamol/Pseudoephedrine Hydrochloride/Chlorphenamine Maleate

-Read this entire label carefully before taking this medication, as it contains important information for you.
+Read the entire package leaflet carefully before starting to take this medication, as it contains important information for you.

-Follow exactly the administration instructions contained in this label or those provided by your doctor, or pharmacist.
+Follow the administration instructions for the medication contained in this package leaflet or as indicated by your doctor or pharmacist exactly.

-It is an association of paracetamol, pseudoephedrine and chlorphenamine.
+It is an association of paracetamol, pseudoephedrine, and chlorphenamine.

 Paracetamol is an analgesic that reduces pain and fever.